 Where: 6140 Guide Meridian Dr, Lynden

 Clearly, you have plenty of options to choose from.
 Now as always we recommend checking details with farms before visiting.
-Many farms on the list are open now but some are also open in October.
-Not to mention, if you’re looking for a specific variety of apple you definitely want to check-in and see what farms are allowing for u-pick.
-With that enjoy and tag us in those apple-picking pics!
+Most farms on this list will open in September or October.
+It’s also worth mentioning that if you’re looking for a specific variety of apple you definitely want to check in and see what farms are allowing for u-pick.
+With that, enjoy those u-pick apples Seattle!

 Read more in Things To Do